abinit/abinit/doc/tutorial/compilation.md

 prefer to compile everything from source.
-Moreover the compilation of BLAS/LAPACK represents an excellent exercise that gives us the opportunity to discuss some basic concepts that will reveal useful in the other parts of this tutorial.
+Moreover the compilation of BLAS/LAPACK represents an excellent exercise that gives us the opportunity to discuss some basic concepts that will reveal very useful in the other parts of this tutorial.

 First of all, let's create a new directory inside your `$HOME` (let's call it **local**) using the command: